 The organic market for seafood is relatively stable.
 The largest markets are found in the United Kingdom and Germany, followed at a distance by France, Italy and Spain.
-Although we often predict that this market segment will grow rapidly, there is no clear evidence that it really happens and the consumption of organic seafood in Europe seems to be relatively flat.
+Although some experts expect that this market segment will grow rapidly, there is no clear evidence that it really happens and the consumption of organic seafood in Europe seems to be relatively flat.
 However, keeping health and sustainability trends in mind, we may indeed expect growth of the organic market in the long term.

 Organic seafood can only be sourced from aquaculture because European Union organic regulations, with which all imported organic seafood must comply, does not allow wild-caught seafood to be certified as Organic seafood.
 The most common items to be found in the organic segment are species such as shrimp (black tiger shrimp and Pacific white shrimp), salmon and trout.

 To sell organic seafood on the European market, the minimal requirement that you need to meet is the European Union Organic Seafood Regulation.
-This compliance will allow you to put the European Union green leaf on the package.
+This compliance will allow you to put the European Union green leaf on the package (see photo below).
 Depending on the market to which you want to sell, your client may also require you to certify your facilities and the producers from which you source by Naturland (mainly asked for in Germany) or AB (mainly asked for in France).